 Technically the stays aren’t free, as you have to work for them.
 But if you have a blog, YouTube Channel or social media outlets, hotels around the world will want to hire you to share your experience at their accommodation.
 In exchange for writing a review post, sharing some photos on your social media channels, or mentioning them in a video, you can receive a few complimentary nights.

-Start a travel blog now and enjoy one of the many perks – “free” accommodation.
+Learn how to start a travel blog and enjoy one of the many perks – “free” accommodation.

 Think about these options